docker/docs/content/manuals/security/faqs/single-sign-on/idp-faqs.md

 ### My SSO connection with Entra ID isn't working and I receive an error that the application is misconfigured.
 How can I troubleshoot this?

 Confirm that you've configured the necessary API permissions in Entra ID (formerly Azure AD) for your SSO connection.
-You need to grant admin consent within your Entra ID (formerly Azure AD) tenant.
+You need to grant administrator consent within your Entra ID (formerly Azure AD) tenant.
 See [Entra ID (formerly Azure AD) documentation](https://learn.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent?pivots=portal#grant-admin-consent-in-app-registrations).